blakerichardburns/professional-portfolio/README.md

   N/A

   ## Questions
-  For any inquiries, spam by inbox here: blakerichardburns@gmail.com To peruse more of my portfolio, check this out: [blakerichardburns](https://github.com/blakerichardburns)
+  For any inquiries, spam my inbox here: blakerichardburns@gmail.com <br>
+  To peruse more of my portfolio, check this out: [blakerichardburns](https://github.com/blakerichardburns)